ocadotechnology/newrelic-alerts-configurator/MIGRATION.md

    ```
    This configuration will not remove, create or update any existing condition.

-1. If you define some conditions it the policy, then:
+1. If you define some conditions in the policy, then:
     - conditions which are defined in configuration, but are missing will be created.
     - conditions which are defined in configuration and already exist will be updated.
     - conditions which are not defined in configuration, but already exist will be removed.